 On this page

 Ankle pain is very common and is usually caused by an injury often after “rolling” or inverting your ankle.
-However, you should seek medical attention immediately if you have any of the following symptoms following an injury to your ankle:

 - Your ankle is misshapen.